Khaspper/notifs-pusher/README.md

 node server.js
 ```

-In another terminal, I started the frontend with:
+In another terminal, I cd to front end and I started the frontend with:
 ```
 npm start
 ```